-In today’s socially connected world, brand awareness driven by public relations, content marketing, and social media is more important to businesses than ever before.
-It’s not enough to simply perform these activities, you also have to track the performance with metrics.
+In today’s digitally connected world, brand awareness driven by public relations, content marketing, and social media is more important to businesses than ever before.
+It’s not enough to simply perform these activities, you also have to set KPIs that reflect your business goals and track the performance with reliable metrics.
 Otherwise, you have no way of knowing if your efforts are working.
 Or which efforts aren’t working.
 But don’t be fooled, measuring these efforts is no easy task.

 Measure Share of Voice and Media Coverage

-1. Coverage: We look at total coverage each quarter broken down by feature articles, bylines, mentions and syndicated coverage.
+We look at total coverage each quarter broken down by feature articles, bylines, mentions, and syndicated coverage.
 This helps us track the type of coverage we are securing whether it’s a full feature article on Invoca or a byline we placed.
 We use Sprout Social to track coverage and social shares of every piece of coverage.

-2. SOV & SOI: Share of voice is one of the most popular metrics in the public relations world.
-It’s defined as the percentage of coverage and conversations about your brand (news, blogs and Twitter), relative to your competitors.
-SOV only measures the amount of coverage not the quality of coverage.
-To address this we look at share of impressions – the percentage of the total number of people who might have had the opportunity to be exposed to your company’s coverage, relative to your competitors.
+Share of voice is one of the most popular metrics in the public relations world.
+It’s defined as the percentage of coverage and conversations about your brand (news, blogs, and Twitter), relative to your competitors.
+SOV only measures the amount of coverage, and not the quality of coverage.
+To address this we look at the share of impressions – the percentage of the total number of people who were exposed to your company’s coverage, relative to your competitors.
 When you look at the two side by side you can measure the quality of coverage.
-If your company has a low SOV but high SOI this means you may not be securing as much coverage as your competitors but you are securing articles in publications with high readership and better quality.
+If your company has a low SOV but high SOI this means you may not be securing as much coverage as your competitors, but you are securing articles in publications with high readership and better quality.
 We use Onclusive to measure SOV and calculate what they call Power of Voice, which is a metric that combines content relevance, publication authority, social media amplification, and sentiment, in a single measurement.
-This us measure not just volume of coverage, but to paint a more accurate picture of the influence of our media coverage.
+This allows us to measure not just the volume of coverage, but to paint a more accurate picture of the influence of our media coverage.

-3. Mentions: Mentions include any time Invoca is mentioned in the media or on a blog that isn’t a byline or full article about Invoca.
-Mentions can include reporters/articles we pitched or when a reporter includes our company in a broader story.
+Mentions include any time Invoca is mentioned in the media or on a blog that isn’t a byline or full article about Invoca.
+Mentions can include reporters and articles we pitched, or when a reporter includes our company in a broader story.
 We track the number of mentions over the quarters as a way to track awareness and buzz.
-Over the quarters our mentions have increased mainly due to relationships we have built with reporters, proprietary data reports we have published and more joint activities with other tech companies.
+Over the quarters our mentions have increased mainly due to relationships we have built with reporters, proprietary data reports we’ve published, and more joint activities with other tech companies.

-4. Message Pull-Through: Measuring message pull-through helps give us an idea of the quality of coverage.
+Measuring message pull-through helps give us an idea of the quality of coverage.
 By landing key company messages in media coverage the company directly and indirectly benefits.
-If messages are not being picked up, it’s an indicator that either they are not resonating with media or perhaps it’s not the right type of articles you want to be included in.
+If messages are not being picked up, it’s an indicator that either they are not resonating with media, or perhaps these aren’t the types of articles you want to be included in.

 Using Blog and Web Traffic to Track Brand Awareness

-5. Web Traffic: We use Google Analytics to analyze organic, direct and referral traffic to our website.
+We use Google Analytics to analyze organic, direct, and referral traffic to our website.
 This gives us insight into whether or not our PR and social media efforts are driving people to our website.
-We can see spikes in our referral and organic traffic around the months we’ve had big PR announcements and big media hits.
-For example, we will see a big spike from funding announcements, end-of-year announcements, and new product launches.
-Looking at the referral traffic we can dig into exactly which articles are driving people to our website and the quality of those visits.
+We can see spikes in our referral and organic traffic around the months we’ve had big PR announcements and lots of media hits.
+For example, we often see spikes from funding announcements, end-of-year announcements, and new product launches.
+When we look at the referral traffic, we can dig into exactly which articles are driving people to our website and the quality of those visits.

-7. Blog Conversions: We look at the top content downloaded from the blog and the sources driving those conversions, whether it’s links within the blog posts or CTA’s at the end.
-This gives us insight into the type of content that downloaded the most and the best way to promote this content.
+We look at the top content downloaded from the blog and the sources driving those conversions, whether it’s links within the blog posts or CTAs at the end.
+This gives us insight into the type of content that was downloaded the most and the best way to promote this content.

 Social Listening and Metrics for Brand Awareness

-Social media listening is different that just monitoring social activity and responding to people engaging with your brand online.
-According to Sprout Social, Social media listening requires that you analyze the conversations and trends happening not just around your brand, but around your industry as a whole, and using those insights to make better marketing decisions.
+Social media listening is different than just monitoring social activity and responding to people engaging with your brand online.
+According to Sprout Social, social media listening requires that you analyze the conversations and trends happening not just around your brand, but around your industry as a whole, and use those insights to make better marketing decisions.

 Social media listening helps you understand not just what people are saying about your brand, but why, where, and how these conversations are happening.
 This helps you get to the core of what people think of your brand, helping you optimize campaigns, improve content strategy and messaging, and outpace your competition.
 Here are the metrics you need to look at to inform your social listening strategy.

-9. Total Followers: Invoca’s main social media channels are Facebook, LinkedIn, and Twitter.
+Invoca’s main social media channels are Facebook, LinkedIn, and Twitter.
 We look at how many followers increase over time.
-By comparing this to the activities going on — consistent posts, paid promotion, engaging influencers and big announcements — we are able to determine our strategy moving forward for growing Invoca’s audience.
-Our favorite tool to measure social media performance is Sprout Social.
+By comparing this to the activities going on — consistent posts, paid promotion, engaging influencers, and big announcements — we can determine our strategy moving forward for growing Invoca’s audience.

-10. Social Engagement: Engagement includes shares, likes, comments, etc. on Facebook, LinkedIn, and Twitter.
-We dig into the top performing posts across all three channels.
+Engagement includes shares, likes, comments, etc. on Facebook, LinkedIn, and Twitter.
+We dig into the top-performing posts across all three channels.
 This helps us determine ways to tailor content for the different social channels and how to continue to increase engagement.
 We also use Sprout Social to help us measure the engagement our content is driving on social media.

-11. Referral Traffic & Quality of Visits: Social media helps with brand awareness but is also a good avenue for driving people to your site.
-We really focus on driving referral traffic from our social avenues and driving quality traffic.
-We dig into the top performing post that drive traffic to the Invoca website and the social platform that drives the best traffic looking at average session duration and bounce rate.
+Social media helps with brand awareness and it’s also a good avenue for driving people to your site.
+We focus on driving referral traffic from our social avenues and driving quality traffic.
+We dig into the top-performing posts that drive traffic to the Invoca website.
+We also look at the social platforms that drive the best traffic by looking at average session duration and bounce rate.

-12. Conversions: A social conversion is when someone clicks on a link that leads them to a landing page for a gated content asset, webinar, or event.
-We measure the number of conversions, the social platform driving the conversions and the type of content that is converting.
+A social conversion is when someone clicks on a link that leads them to a landing page for a gated content asset, webinar, or event.
+We measure the number of conversions, the social platform driving the conversions, and the type of content that is converting.